christex-foundation/progression-framework/frameworks/hr.md

         criteria:
           - 'Go-to expert at Christex Foundation for their discipline and may own a specialist area within it.
 May have CIPD Level 5 qualification or equivalent.
 Starting to develop reputation outside Christex Foundation for thought leadership in their discipline.'
           - 'Knows who to work with across Christex Foundation to get the best results.'
-          - 'Is self sufficient at using company data resources to analyse performance and make decisions.
-Can do simple ad-hoc analyses without asking the data team.'
+          - 'Is self sufficient at using company data resources to analyse performance and make decisions.'
           - 'Drives their own development and coaches others to do the same.
 Supports others in the team to set effective personal development goals.
 Shares ideas and resources in the team that reinforce the culture of self-development.'
           - 'Can critically analyse how work is being done and suggest constructive and realistic proposals to improve.'
       - level: 5